top of page

 Speech and Language Pathologist

-Mady Berns M.A., CF-SLP received her Bachelor of Science degree in Kinesiology from Michigan State University in 2018.
+Mady Berns M.A., CCC-SLP received her Bachelor of Science degree in Kinesiology from Michigan State University in 2018.
 She then continued her education at Eastern Michigan University to receive her Master of Arts degree in Speech-Language Pathology in the summer of 2022.

 Before attending graduate school, Mady was a college adviser assisting high school students plan their postsecondary careers.
 Mady also was a preschool teacher, as well as camp director before completing her graduate degree.
 During graduate school, Mady completed her internships at a private pediatric clinic treating age 18 months to 17 years as well as a school placement for a public preschool and early intervention program.
 She has provided experience in a variety of areas including Autism Spectrum Disorder, Apraxia of Speech, Mixed Expressive/Receptive Language Disorders, Pragmatic Language Disorders, Fluency Disorders, and Speech Sound Disorders.